 • Recognition of risk factors for stroke.

-• Understanding the importance and relevance of hyper acute stroke care.
+• Understanding the importance and rationale of hyper acute stroke care.

 Course Director